 A more unusual design that has been considered is the "reversible fluid" balloon.
 This type of balloon consists of an envelope connected to a reservoir, with the reservoir containing a fluid that is easily vaporized.
 The balloon can be made to rise by vaporizing the fluid into gas, and can be made to sink by condensing the gas back into fluid.
 There are a number of different ways of implementing this scheme, but basic principles are the same for all of them.

-A balloon designed for planetary exploration will carry a small gondola containing an instrument payload.
-The gondola will also carry power, control, and communications subsystems.
+A balloon designed for planetary exploration would carry a small gondola containing an instrument payload.
+The gondola would also feature power, control, and communications subsystems.
 Due to weight and power supply constraints, the communications subsystem will generally be small and low powered, with interplanetary communications relayed through an orbiting planetary probe.

 One of the trickier aspects of planetary balloon operations is dropping the balloon into a planet's atmosphere and then setting it adrift.
 In typical scenarios, the balloon enters the planetary atmosphere in an "aeroshell", a heat shield in the shape of a flattened cone.
 After atmospheric entry, a parachute will extract the balloon assembly from the aeroshell, which falls away.
 The balloon assembly then deploys and inflates.